DreamCloud-Project/McSim-TLM-NoC/README.md

 ## Licence

-This software is made available under the Apache Software License.
-Version 2.0
+This software is made available under the  GNU Lesser General Public License v3.0

 Report bugs at: dreamcloud-support@lirmm.fr

 (C)2015 CNRS LIRMM / Université de Montpellier and University of York
-ADAC Group LIRMM and Real-Time System Reasearch Group